abecevello/ARBCollectionViewCascadeLayout/README.md

+## This project is considered deprecated and is no longer being maintained.
+It is kept for historical reference only.

 Overview
 ---
 ARBCollectionViewCascadeLayout is UICollectionView layout for displaying items in a Pinterest-style grid.
 Unlike other similar UICollectionView layouts, ARBCollectionViewCascadeLayout supports multiple sections and section header/footer views.
 In addition, there is full support for the insertItemsAtIndexPaths:, moveItemAtIndexPath:toIndexPath:, and deleteItemsAtIndexPaths: methods of UICollectionView, with animations when adding or removing items.